"20th- and 21st-Century Song Cycles for Voice and Piano,” which will take place April 20-22, 2018, at Michigan State University.

 Participating scholars are responsible neither for participating in nor for arranging the performances.
 We will collaborate with our colleagues in voice performance and collaborative piano to organize performances of the works examined in the scholarly presentations accepted for the program.
 We hope to be able to arrange a performance of each cycle discussed.
 That said, a scholar who is also a vocalist or pianist is welcome to indicate a preference to present as well as perform.

 For purposes of unity, we ask that scholarly presentations be proposed by theorists and musicologists studying music composed by other individual(s), rather than composers presenting on their own music.

+Proposals for 30-minute presentations should include: 2 separate PDFs: a 500-word abstract that does not identify the author, and a 100-word biography of the author.
+Each presentation should address a single cycle for voice and piano.
 While one or more songs of the cycle certainly may receive more attention than others, papers should address the cycle as a whole including what ties the individual songs into a larger work.
-Papers that would be of interest to a broader audience of not only music scholars, but also performers of song cycles are especially encouraged.
+Proposals can be sent to firstname.lastname@example.org.

 Since the original CFP omitted some of these details, the deadline for proposal submission has been moved to August 1st, 2017.